4 Marcus Aurelius quotes that will change your Student Life

 Try this:

-- Get a daily reminder that time is short — a quote, lock screen, or even a sticky note.
+- Use a daily reminder that time is short — a quote, a lock screen, or even a sticky note.

 You don’t need to be perfect.
 You don’t need to have it all figured out.
 But you do need to pause, reflect, and remember that your mindset shapes your entire university experience.